Pay attention to snow drifts that block exhaust vents or cover gas meters

 - Keep gas vents unobstructed and free of debris:

 - Some direct vent and high efficiency appliances have side wall vents and air intakes that could become obstructed during heavy snow fall

 - NEVER kick or hit your gas meter or its piping with a hammer to break away built-up snow or ice.
 Remove the snow or ice with your hands.

-- If you suspect natural gas, do not use matches, electric switches or operate any appliances.
+- Do not use matches, electric switches or operate any appliances.

-- If you smell natural gas outside your home or business, please immediately leave the area and from a safe distance dial 911 and Columbia Gas of Massachusetts at 1-800-525-8222.
+- If you smell natural gas outside your home or business, immediately leave the area and from a safe distance call 911 and Columbia Gas at 1-800-525-8222.

 - Any other non-gas odor questions can be answered at 1-800-688-6160.